 Note: Using AudioCodes' Element Management System (EMS) is recommended for customers with large deployments (for example, multiple devices in globally distributed enterprise offices) that need to be managed by central personnel.
 The EMS is not included in the device's supplied package.
 Contact AudioCodes for detailed information on AudioCodes' EMS solution for large VoIP deployments.

-1.1 Document Convention for Product Names
+1.1 Product Naming Convention

 Throughout this guide, unless otherwise specified, the following terms are used to refer to the different AudioCodes products to indicate applicability: